johnston9/la-donut/README.md

 - [Code Institue](https://codeinstitute.net/)
   I learnt how to build the app from the Code Institue course material.
 - [Boutique Ado](https://github.com/Code-Institute-Solutions/boutique_ado_v1/)
   The basic set up and Django configuration for the app is based on The Boutique Ado project from the Code Institute course material.
+In particular the Products, Bag, Checkout, Stripe and Webhooks functionality are customised or adapted or in segments.taken straight from the project.
+But for the most part every one of these has been adapted for this project and also in many places very much customised.
 - [Django Docs](https://docs.djangoproject.com/en/3.2/)
   I refered to these throughout the project.
 - [Data Tables](https://datatables.net/examples/styling/bootstrap4)